lalyos/jidder/README.md

 ...
 ```

-Until it gets into the offitial krew plugin index, it can be isntalled from a custom plugin repo:
+Until it gets into the official krew plugin index, it can be isntalled from a custom plugin repo:
 ```
 $ kubectl krew index add lalyos https://github.com/lalyos/krew-index.git